bbauska/CAD0210en/README.md

 -   View your app on the browser

-# Practice Assignment - Hands-on Lab: Budget Allocation Application
+<h3>Practice Assignment - Hands-on Lab: Budget Allocation Application</h3>

 Level 2 headings may be created by course providers in the future.